TechWiz-3/newYearResolutionBot/README.md

 ## License

 The New Year Resolution Bot is licensed under the GPL 3.0 license.
 See the [`LICENSE`](./LICENSE) file for more information.

+---
+### 🎉 Commit labels
+If you're interested in the commit labels used in this repo, check out my [git emoji](https://github.com/TechWiz-3/git-commit-emojis) project